-This is due to a water line break in the area.
+This is due to a valve opened by a contractor in the area.
 The precautionary boil water advisory will be in effect until lifted by Toho.

 As a precautionary measure, customers are advised to boil their water for one minute prior to consumption (drinking, cooking, making ice, brushing teeth or washing dishes).
 As an alternative bottled water may be used.
 Water used for laundry or bathing/showering does not need to be boiled.
 Food industry guidelines are attached.